Chisato Sasada, a competitor in the FWT Qualifier, conveys the allure of freeride through photos and writing.

 All athletes compete in the first five races, and their overall results up to that point determine whether they can advance to the sixth race in the final.
 The three best results out of the five races are used to determine the results up to the final.
 This is called the final cut

-Only the fighters who make it to the finals will be eligible to compete in the FWT the following season.
-Fighters who do not make it will be demoted to the Challenger of their region and will compete in the Challenger Series with other Challenger fighters for the right to compete in the FWT again.
+Only the wrestlers who make it to the finals will be eligible to compete in the FWT the following season.
+Wrestlers who do not make it are demoted to the Challenger Series in their respective regions and compete again in the Challenger Series for a chance to return to the FWT.

-Of course, many fighters will simply retire from the FWT scene.
+Of course, many wrestlers end up retiring from the FWT scene altogether.

 The final season results will be determined by the top four results, including the final, and the points ranking will be decided